cvat-ai/cvat/tests/rest_api/README.md

 1. Backup DB and data volume using commands below
 1. Don't forget to dump new objects into corresponding json files inside assets directory
-1. Commit cvat_data and data.json into git.
-Be sure that they are small enough: ~1M together.
+1. Commit cvat_data.tar.bz2 and data.json into git.
+Be sure that they are small enough: ~300K together.

 It is recommended to use dummy and tiny images.
 You can generate them using Pillow library.
 See a sample code below: